Get a property report and suburb profile for any property in Regents Park

 Regents Park rental market trends

-The rental market in Regents Park has experienced moderate growth, with house rents increasing by 6.0% over the past year to $615 per week.
+The rental market in Regents Park has experienced moderate growth, with house rents increasing by 6.7% over the past year to $640 per week.
 There is no data available for unit rents, indicating a potential focus on house rentals in the area.
-Regents Park continues to attract interest from renters seeking suburban living with convenient access to local amenities.
+With its family-friendly environment and proximity to essential amenities, Regents Park continues to attract renters seeking a suburban lifestyle.

 Suburbs near Regents Park